TREZOR Model T Review and Comparison

 Is the Corazon Worth the Price?

-Personally, I don’t think the mentioned features above are worth the price increase, but I guess some people would see the appeal.
+Personally, I don’t think the features mentioned above are worth the price increase, but I guess some people would see the appeal.

 7. Frequently Asked Questions